dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ### Operational Semantics as Algebra Homomorphism

-As a little extra, for the sake of symmetry, let us also prove that `Operational` is an algebra homomorphism.
+As a bonus, for the sake of symmetry, let us also prove that `Operational` is an algebra homomorphism.
 (We already know that it is a coalgebra homomorphism, and that `Denotational` is both an algebra and coalgebra homomorphism.)

 ```
 lemma OperationalIsAlgebraHomomorphism<A(!new)>()